samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 In the new version of this file, you are just importing `BrowserRouter` from the `react-router-dom` library, and encapsulating your `App` component inside this router.
 That's all you need to start using React Router.

 > **Note:** If you haven't seen this file before, this is the piece of logic that makes your React app to be rendered.
-More specifically, the `document.getElementById('root')` defines on what HTML element React must render your app.
+More specifically, the `document.getElementById('root')` defines on which HTML element React must render your app.
 You can find this `root` element inside the `./public/index.html` file.

 ### Configuring Bootstrap in Your React App

 To make your React app more appealing from the User Interface (UI) point of view, you are going configure [Bootstrap](https://getbootstrap.com/) on it.
-If you don't know Bootstrap, this is a extremely popular library that helps developers create good-looking, responsive web apps with ease.
+If you don't know Bootstrap, this is an extremely popular library that helps developers create good-looking, responsive web apps with ease.

 There are multiple ways to integrate React and Bootstrap together.
 However, as the requirements for your first application will be quite simple and as you won't need any of [its interactive components](https://getbootstrap.com/docs/4.1/components) (i.e., you are just interested into the basic styles that this library provides), you are going to follow the easiest strategy available.
 That is, you are simply going to open your `./public/index.html` file and update it as follows: